swetha6116/QA-bot-using-RAG-/README.md

 ## Overview

-This collaborative project aims to develop a robust Question-Answering (QA) system for cloud computing, utilizing the RAG (Retrieval-Augmented Generation) model, Pinecone for vector embeddings, and Hugging Face Transformers for natural language processing.
+This colab notebook aims to develop a robust Question-Answering (QA) system for cloud computing, utilizing the RAG (Retrieval-Augmented Generation) model, Pinecone for vector embeddings, and Hugging Face Transformers for natural language processing.
 The system efficiently answers questions related to cloud computing by combining information retrieval and state-of-the-art language models.

 ## Features